henryw374/henryw374.github.io.old/in-progress-posts/2020-05-31-tick-with-shadow-just-works.md

 ---
 layout: post
-title: Tick library on Shadow-cljs 'Just Works'
+title: Tick, Shadow-cljs & Babashka
 description: Small but significant releases for npm and babashka users
 category: clojure
 ---

+# Tick

 [tick](https://github.com/juxt/tick) is a Clojure(Script) library for working with time and is built atop the `java.time` api (and uses a pure-JS impl of java.time on javascript platforms).